Near Horizon of 5D Rotating Black Holes from 2D Perspective: 2D View of 5D Extremal Rotating Black Holes

 \subsection{5D ERBH}

-We start with the general form of the 5D ERBH with two angular momenta and by reduction on angular coordinates we obtain a 2D effective theory.
-As we mentioned in (\ref{met0}), the near horizon geometry of 5D ERBH with two nonzero rotations is given by \be ds^2_5=F(\theta)ds^2_{AdS_2}+\sigma(\theta)d\theta^2+\gamma_{ij}(\theta)(dx^i+k^irdt)(dx^j+k^jrdt), \ee where $F(\theta)$, $\sigma(\theta)$ and $\gamma_{ij}(\theta)$ are the functions of only $\theta$. $x^i$ ,$i=1,2$ correspond to the rotating coordinates.
+We start with the general form of the near horizon geometry of 5D ERBH with two angular momenta and by reduction on angular coordinates we obtain a 2D effective theory.
+As we mentioned in (\ref{met0}), the near horizon geometry of 5D ERBH with two rotations is given by \be ds^2_5=F(\theta)ds^2_{AdS_2}+\sigma(\theta)d\theta^2+\gamma_{ij}(\theta)(dx^i+k^irdt)(dx^j+k^jrdt), \ee where $F(\theta)$, $\sigma(\theta)$ and $\gamma_{ij}(\theta)$ are the functions of only $\theta$ and $x^i$ ,$i=1,2$ correspond to the rotating coordinates.